Acronychia oblongifolia: Taxonomy

 The white aspen was first formally described in 1934 by William Jackson Hooker in The Botanical Magazine from an unpublished description by Allan Cunningham.
 Cunningham gave it the name Cyminosma oblongifolia.
 In 1840, Stephan Endlicher proposed changing the name to Acronychia oblongifolia and the change was published by the German botanist Gustav Heynhold in his book Alphabetische und Synonymische Aufzahlung der in der Jahren 1840 bis 1846 in den europäischen Gärten eingeführten Gewächse nebst Angabe ihres Autors.
-The specific name, from the Latin folium "leaf", refers to the oblong shape of the leaves.
+The specific name, from the Latin folium 'leaf', refers to the oblong shape of the leaves.

 Distribution and habitat

 White aspen is found from near Gympie in central-eastern Queensland, south through eastern New South Wales to a few rainforest communities in eastern Victoria.
 Its natural habitat is rainforest and rainforest margin.
-Mostly shrubby, places where Acronychia oblongifolia reaches tree size include the rainforest of the McPherson Range on the New South Wales/Queensland border, and the Mitchell River Gorge in Victoria.
+Mostly shrubby, the places where Acronychia oblongifolia reaches tree size include the rainforest of the McPherson Range on the New South Wales/Queensland border, and the Mitchell River Gorge in Victoria.